RageAgainstThePixel/com.rest.elevenlabs/README.md

 ### Stream Text to Speech

-:warning: WARNING :bangbang: This feature is experimental, and may not work as expected!
-Unity doesn't seem to respect streaming when setting [`DownloadHandlerAudioClip.streamAudio`](https://docs.unity3d.com/ScriptReference/Networking.DownloadHandlerAudioClip-streamAudio.html) to true.

 ```csharp
 var api = new ElevenLabsClient();
 var text = "The quick brown fox jumps over the lazy dog.";